zazull555/developer-challenge-api/README.md

 #### Angular Developer

-Create an Angular 2+ application which runs in the browser and satisifes the following requirements:
+Create an Angular 2+ application which runs in the browser and satisfies the following requirements:

 * Two or more distinct components demonstrating component hierarchy
 * At least one service that interfaces with the REST API